U.S. judge says Lyft drivers may be entitled to employee benefits

 A ruling against either company could significantly raise their costs beyond the lawsuits’ scope and force them to pay social security, workers’ compensation, and unemployment insurance.
 That could affect the valuations for other startups that rely on large networks of individuals to provide rides, clean houses and the like.

-At a hearing on the Lyft lawsuit on Thursday, U.S. District Judge Vincent Chhabria said he was “scratching my head” because traditional employment categories are “woefully outdated” when applied to companies like Lyft.
+At a hearing on the Lyft lawsuit on Thursday, U.S. District Judge Vince Chhabria said he was “scratching my head” because traditional employment categories are “woefully outdated” when applied to companies like Lyft.

 However, Chhabria said California legal precedents “point pretty strongly in the direction” that “people who do the kinds of things that Lyft drivers do here are employees.”